WebPraktikos/universal-resume/README.md

 npm run serve
 ```

-Only generate CSS that is used on the page, which results in much smaller file size:
+Only generate CSS that is used on the page which results in much smaller file size:

 ```
 npm run docs